 Whoever said good things come in small packages must have been talking about soft and fluffy, delicious dumplings!
 Dreamy, bite-sized and almost perfect - there's something very comforting about these silky pouches of stuffed dough.
 Often referred to as momos, wontons, shu mai or dim sums, dumplings are warm, delicious, juicy if cooked right, and extremely satisfying.
 And what's great is that you'll find them almost everywhere you go; under office buildings, in busy markets, college canteens, high-altitude holiday destinations, pricey restaurants and sometimes even in places where human population is scarce.

 After all that talk of delicate deliciousness, it's time for a 'dim sum party'!
-Here are ten easy, creative, and mind blowing dumpling recipes that will win you over.
+This International Dumpling Day, we bring you ten easy, creative, and mind blowing dumpling recipes that will win you over.